BazkieBumpercar/GameplayFootball/README.md

 - I don't offer support for this, so enjoy it but leave me alone ;)
 - Project dir .tar.gz including images, models and such is located at http://properlydecent.com/data/gameplayfootball/
 - This game uses my game engine Blunted2, which you can find here https://github.com/BazkieBumpercar/Blunted2
 - Compiling can be a beeyatch, regarding includes/libs and such.
-I'm always having trouble with that too (as you can see from my messy Makefiles), so you're on your own here, just fiddle around until it works :P
+I'm always having trouble with that too (as you can see from my messy Makefiles), so you're on your own here, just fiddle around until it works :P *EDIT, thanks to Farrer, there's now a set of CMAKE files to help you with compilation!*
 - You can download the public beta binary from my website @ http://properlydecent.com